 For example, if your task is to give directions, locate your position on the map and the destination, then work out a route.
 Be thorough and establish the various steps in your head to guide your instructions.

-Most of these stations will focus on your ability to explain actions and processes, so it’s important to be as specific as possible with your word choice.
+Communication questions will test your ability to explain actions and processes, so it’s important to be as specific as possible with your word choice.

-You may be asked to give instructions to build a certain shape with coloured blocks, or you might be asked to explain to somebody how to tie shoelaces – so it’s crucial you pay attention to your verbal communication skills!
-With these stations, the trick is to begin by stating what the goal of the task is (‘our goal is to tie these shoelaces and I’m going to give you instructions’) and then check that the actor or interviewer is ready.
+For example, you may be asked to give instructions to build a certain shape with coloured blocks, or you might be asked to explain to somebody how to tie shoelaces – so it’s crucial that you pay attention to your verbal communication skills!

-The key here is to be ready to re-word what you say to suit the actor’s behaviour.
-If they continually place the blocks in the wrong places, try specifying the colour of the block to move and the colour of the block to place it by, as well as which side to place it down (ie, ‘place the block on its smooth side’).
+The key here is to be ready to adapt and re-word what you say to suit the other person’s behaviour.
+If they continually place the blocks in the wrong places, try specifying the colour of the block to move and the colour of the block to place it by, as well as which side to place it down (e.g. “place the block on its smooth side”).

-As well as testing your communication skills, don’t forget that these stations are also testing your resilience, patience and ability to stay calm and persevere under pressure.
-It will be quite frustrating if, as described above, the actor continually misinterprets your instructions – but remember to stay calm!
+It will be quite frustrating if, as described above, the other person continually misinterprets your instructions – but remember to stay calm.

-This kind of station is assessing your approach to the task, not the outcome of the task, so don’t worry if you don’t manage to guide the actor successfully.
-As long as you have attempted to instruct them to the best of your ability, stayed calm and reworded your instructions where appropriate, you’ll be marked well.
+The Medical School interviewer is assessing your approach to the task, not the outcome of the task, so don’t worry if you don’t manage to guide the other person successfully.
+As long as you have attempted to instruct them to the best of your ability and reworded your instructions where appropriate, you’ll be marked well.